 It is the Port of Sunnyside's policy to invest all temporary cash surpluses.
-At December 31, 2022, the Port was holding \$19,427,459.
-This amount is reported on the Statement of Net Position as cash and cash equivalents.
+At December 31, 2023, the Port was holding \$22,541,134.
+This amount is reported on the Statement of Net Position as cash and cash equivalents, unrestricted.
+The interest on these investments is prorated to the various accounts.

-For purposes of the statement of cash flows, the Port considers all highly liquid investments (including restricted assets) with a maturity of three months or less when purchased to be cash equivalents.
+For the purposes of the statement of cash flows, the Port considers all highly liquid investments (including restricted assets) with a maturity of three months or less when purchased to be cash equivalents.